James Franco Accused Of Sexual Misconduct By Former Acting Students

 Paley is referring to screenshots that surfaced in 2014 that appear to show the actor trying to get a 17-year-old girl to come to his apartment.
 "I’m embarrassed," he later admitted on Live With Kelly and Michael.
 "I guess I’m just a model about how social media’s tricky.
 It’s a way people meet each other today, but what I’ve learned is you don’t know who’s on the other end.
 I used bad judgment and I learned my lesson."

-On Tuesday night, after all of this unfolded, Franco appeared on The Late Show With Stephen Colbert where the host asked James Franco directly about the allegations.
+On Tuesday night, after all of this unfolded, Franco appeared on The Late Show With Stephen Colbert where the host asked him directly about the allegations.
 In regards to Sheedy, he says he doesn't know what the tweets were about.

 "I directed her in a play off-Broadway," he told Colbert.
 "I had nothing but a great time with her, total respect for her.
 I have no idea why she was upset.
 She took the tweet down.
 I don’t know.
 I can’t speak for her.
 I don’t know."

-Note: Update: A report in the LA Times details the allegations of five women who have accused the actor of sexually exploitative behaviour that includes pressuring them to participate in nude scenes, removing the plastic guards covering actresses' vaginas during simulated oral sex, and pressuring one woman to perform a sex act in her car.
-Through his attorney, Franco has denied the allegations, and HBO says there have been no complaints against Franco on The Deuce, on which he stars and is executive producer.